knarbmakes/ifworldscollide/README.md

 ## Movement

 Units may move freely through friendly units, but not through enemy units.
-Terrain may also block movement, and must either be scaled vertically or circumvented around, both costing additional movement.
+Terrain may also block movement, and must either be scaled vertically or circumvented around, both costing additional movement to get around the obstacle.
 Use common sense in terms of measuring micro-details, keep the game moving.

 ## Attacks